MELISSA BLOCK, HOST:

 BLOCK: And why do you think Clark the Cub is drawing such outrage among fans?
 Why is the mascot such a big deal?

 DREHS: Yeah, right?
-And I mean, they are very grouchy and angry and on social media and on Cubs blogs, these people look for anything and everything to complain about.
-Then the Cubs introduce a cubby mascot, ooh, that's just ripe material for these folks.
+And I mean, they are very grouchy and angry; and on social media and on Cubs blogs, these people look for anything and everything to complain about.
+And the Cubs introduce a cuddly mascot - ooh, that's just ripe material for these folks.

-DREHS: Yeah, I just don't know how you can analyze the eyes of a cartoon character as, like, sad and droopy.
-And I'm (unintelligible) - Mr. Steinberg, I listened to what he had to say.
-I'm just wondering, what kind of presents he buys for his children, if he has any, if that's the kind of mascot he'd like.
+DREHS: Yeah, I just don't know how you can analyze the eyes of a cartoon character as like, sad and droopy.
+And I'm questioning - you know, Mr. Steinberg - listened to what he had to say.
+I'm just wondering what kind of presents he buys for his children, if he has any, if that's the kind of mascot he'd like.
 I'm very confused.

 BLOCK: All right.
 Well, Neil Steinberg talked to us a bit about the whole notion of appealing to children with this mascot for the Cubs.
 Let's take a listen to more of what he said.